proalamin-247/product-analysis-website/README.md

 <br/>

 * Home Page -
-    * first look to see prodect details than nutton and other side to see products image
+    * first look to see prodect details and other side to see products image
     * than see 3 Reviews
     * and than see a Button (see all reviews).
 If you click this button you visit to all reviews.
 * Reviews Page -